-In occasion of XIX Interakcje Festival 2017, curated by Gisela Hochuli
+On the occasion of XIX Interakcje Festival 2017, curated by Gisela Hochuli

 12 May 2017

-AEGIS V (Equity) is an act to honour Aequitas, the Latin concept of justice, equality and fairness, and basic principle of Roman law in the form of compensational justice.
+AEGIS V (Equity) is an act to honour Aequitas, the Latin concept of justice, equality and fairness, and the basic principle of Roman law in the form of compensational justice.
 As a virtue, Aequitas corresponds to serenity, allowing for dignity even in critical situations.
 The soundtrack includes excerpts of interviews with Eva Mozes Kor, a remarkable Rumanian Auschwitz Holocaust survivor.
 Active by continuing to give testimony through lectures and interviews, in April 2015 she travelled to Germany to testify in the trial of former Auschwitz Nazi Oskar Groening, where she publicly forgave him and even embraced him in court.
-She advocates "forgiveness in a troubled world that needs something beside punishment."
+She advocates "forgiveness in a troubled world that needs something besides punishment."
 The spoken texts are inspired by the defence speech that Pagnes’ father wrote at trial in 1987, before being sentenced for having uncovered and accused municipal corporations to steal public money and exploit workers’ rights.